python/typing/docs/spec/distributing.rst

 implement checks for all of these constructs and can elect to ignore unsupported ones.
 Additionally, type checkers can support constructs not described here.

-Type checkers should have a configurable search path for stub files.
-If a stub file is found, the type checker should not read the corresponding "real" module.
+If a stub
+file is found for a module, the type checker should not read the corresponding "real" module.
 See :ref:`mro` for more information.

 .. _stub-file-syntax: